Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

 \begin{lem} We have the relation

 \end{lem} \begin{proof} The non-equivariant case implies the equivariant case by passing to the limit over $BG$.
-For every $Z$ in $\cP_{Y}$ we have the relation $V(i(Z))=i(V_{Y}(Z) )\cap V(Y)$.
+For every {subset $Z$ of $Y$} we have the relation $V(i(Z))=i(V_{Y}(Z) )\cap V(Y)$.
 This implies the desired relation between operations on presheaves and therefore on sheaves. \end{proof}